This post may contain affiliate links, which help keep this content free. (Full disclosure)

 The seasoning for this baked tilapia recipe is super simple — just salt and pepper!
 The lemon butter provides plenty of flavor.

 For a little more heat, you can add a pinch of red pepper flakes.

 But if you want to season tilapia in other ways, check out the variations I have listed below!

 How To Bake Tilapia In The Oven

-This section shows how to make oven baked tilapia fish with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make oven baked tilapia fish with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.